irevived1/jw-demo/README.md

 `npm run dev`

 Running different version of node?
 Use Docker without interfering with your current environment!
-_this will run production build of this demo app.
-Changing the code will not update the UI_ run `docker compose build` then `docker compose up` After testing, remember to run `docker compose down`
+_This will run production build of this demo app.
+Changing the code will not update the UI_.
+Run `docker compose build` then `docker compose up`.
+After testing, remember to run `docker compose down`

 This project supports multiple languages with i18n.
 Default language is English in USD: